An NP-hardness result for the colored constrained maximum 2-edge-colorable subgraph problem in bipartite graphs: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we considered the maximum 2-edge-colorable subgraph problem in bipartite graphs.
-While it is polynomial time solvable in this class (as we observe in the beginning of the paper), its weighted extension is NP-hard in connected bipartite graphs of maximum degree three.
-Moreover, the same result in the same class remains true if the edges of the input graph are unweighted however around every vertex we have a set of color constraints that shows which color can appear on edges incident to it.
+It is polynomial-time solvable in this class (as we observe in the beginning of the paper).
+A version of it where the edges of the input graph are unweighted however around every vertex we have a set of color constraints that shows which color can appear on edges incident to it is NP-hard in connected bipartite graphs of maximum degree three.

-Lemma \ref{lem:ForestConstraintsWeightedKmatchings} implies that these results are not true in forests.
+Lemma \ref{lem:ForestConstraintsWeightedKmatchings} implies that this result is not true in forests.
 The running time of the algorithm in this lemma has single exponential dependence on $k$.
 In terms of parameterized complexity theory \cite{FPTbook}, the result of the present paper demonstrates the so-called ``paraNP-hardness" of this problem when it is parameterized with respect to $k$.
+See \cite{kEdgeColoringFPT} for similar results.

 The paper \cite{KowalikSIDMA:2018} states the problem of finding a $\chi'(G)$-coloring of an arbitrary graph $G$ in time $O^*(c^{n})$ as an interesting problem.
 Here $c>1$ and $n=|V|$.
 Note that this result would follow if the maximum $k$-edge-colorable subgraph problem can be solved in time $O^*(c^{n})$.
 We suspect that this is impossible, so an idea would be to demonstrate it under some complexity theoretical assumption like Exponential Time Hypothesis \cite{fomin:2010}.
 See \cite{fomin:2010} for more results of this type.